-Corporate Governance Committee is presided over by the Non- Executive Vice-Chairman.
-Its terms of reference are to monitor, review and ensure the best corporate practices and report thereon to the Board.
-Directors and senior officers who want to deal in the Company's listed securities, are obliged to give advance notice to the Board through the Chairman (or in his absence to the secretary of the Board) and records are kept accordingly.
+The terms of reference of the Nominations and Corporate Governance Committee include monitoring and reviewing best corporate governance practices and reporting thereon to the Board.
+Directors and senior officers who wish to deal in the Company's listed securities are obliged to give advance notice to the Board through the Chairman (or in his absence to the Secretary of the Board) and records are kept accordingly.

-Related Party Transactions Committee is presided over by a Non-Executive Director and deals with and reports to the Board on all transactions with related parties.
+The Related Party Transactions Committee is presided over by a Non-Executive Director and deals with and reports to the Board on all transactions with related parties.
 In the case of any director who is a related party with respect to a particular transaction, such director does not participate in the committee's deliberation and decision on the transaction concerned.